-The Board of Directors has reviewed the relationship that each director, which includes each of the nominees standing for election at the 2012 annual meeting, has with the Company and determined that all directors, other than Robert H. Eder and Todd D. Turcotte, are independent as defined under the NASDAQ listing standards.
+The Board has reviewed the relationship that each director, including each director who served during 2016, and nominee for director, which includes each of the nominees standing for election at the 2017 annual meeting, and has determined that all such directors and nominees for director, other than Robert H. Eder, are independent as defined under the NASDAQ listing standards.

-The Board of Directors does not have a policy with respect to diversity and does not specifically consider issues of diversity, such as gender, race, origin, or sex when determining whether to nominate a person to be a director of the Company.
-When considering whether directors and nominees have the experience, qualifications, attributes and skills, taken as a whole, to enable the Board of Directors to satisfy its oversight responsibilities effectively in light of the Company's business and structure, the Board of Directors focuses primarily on each director's and nominee's individual background and experience as it relates to the Company's business.
+The Board does not have a policy with respect to diversity and does not specifically consider issues of diversity, such as gender, race, origin, or sex when determining whether to nominate a person to be a director of the Company.
+When considering whether directors and nominees have the experience, qualifications, attributes and skills, taken as a whole, to enable the Board to satisfy its oversight responsibilities effectively in light of the Company's business and structure, the Board focuses primarily on each director's and nominee's individual background and experience as it relates to the Company's business.
 Historically, when vacancies have occurred, each director has been requested to suggest potential nominees and each potential nominee is vetted with the entire Board.